 Response: RFPs are tools used by local governments to recruit contractors with the appropriate/desired skills to assist with a defined project scope.
 They outline the reasons for the project, the envisioned project scope and schedule, as well as submission requirements and selection criteria.
 In municipal planning and development projects, they are often used to identify and incorporate targeted skill sets needed to execute a project or manage a process.
 This includes experience such as real estate market analysis, site design, architectural renderings, and facilitating/integrating public input into plans.

-- Cristina Shaul, Public Information Officer
+- Cristina Shaul, Communications Director

 - Trey Akers, Senior Planner, Planning Department